Atmosera-CoPilot-Dev/self-paced/README.md

-### lab exerices in a variety of popular languages
+### Copilot lab exercises in a variety of popular languages.